More virus cases on cruise ship off Japan; China death toll exceeds 500

 The two deaths outside mainland China, in the Philippines and Hong Kong, have both involved visits to Wuhan, where more than 400 people have died.

-Nearly 260 cases have been reported in 31 countries and regions outside mainland China, according to a Reuters tally based on authorities’ figures.
+Nearly 260 cases have been reported in 31 countries and regions outside mainland China, according to a Reuters tally.

-More than two dozen airlines have suspended or restricted flights to China and hundreds of foreigners evacuated from Wuhan and placed in quarantine around the world.
+More than two dozen airlines have suspended or restricted flights to China and hundreds of foreigners have been evacuated from Wuhan and placed in quarantine around the world.

-China, which has bristled at some measures to close borders to its travellers, was considering delaying the annual meeting of its top legislative body, people familiar with the matter said.
+China, which has bristled at some measures to close borders to its travellers, was considering delaying an annual meeting of its top legislative body set, from March 5, people familiar with the matter said.

+“The situation doesn’t look likely to be contained by March,” a government official told Reuters.

+The virus is also stirring animosity in the decades-old dispute between Taiwan and Beijing, with the island complaining that China is providing the WHO with wrong information about Taiwan’s cases.

+Taiwan is not a WHO member because of China’s objections.
+The United States urged the agency to deal directly with the island’s health authorities.

-Reporting by Lusha Zhang, Ryan Woo, Roxanne Liu and Se Young Lee in Beijing; David Stanway, Yilei Sun and Winni Zhou in Shanghai; Additional reporting by Se Young Lee, Yilei Sun, Lusha Zhang, Liangping Gao in China; Ju-min Park in Tokyo; Writing by Robert Birsel; Editing by Stephen Coates and Clarence Fernandez
+Reporting by Lusha Zhang, Ryan Woo, Roxanne Liu and Se Young Lee in Beijing; David Stanway, Yilei Sun and Winni Zhou in Shanghai; Additional reporting by Se Young Lee, Yilei Sun, Lusha Zhang, Liangping Gao in China; Ju-min Park in Tokyo; Writing by Robert Birsel; Editing by Clarence Fernandez